 Our physical therapists are experts in evaluating spine conditions and identifying any symptoms that may need more advanced medical care.
 If we determine you need care beyond what we can provide, we’ll refer you to one of our spine specialists for further care.

-This program is a good fit for you if you’ve had pain in your back or neck for more than 12 weeks, have experienced pain before, or have pain that causes symptoms in your arms, hands, legs or feet.
+This program is a good fit for you if you’ve had pain in your back or neck for more than six months, have experienced pain before, have back pain that spreads past your knee or neck pain that spreads past your elbow.